 Accommodation & Meals

 Volunteers on this program are accommodated within a modest 3-bedroom volunteer house which is located in a safe and convenient area of Senya-Beraku - a one hour drive south from Ghana’s bustling capital, Accra.
-Volunteers are provided with a basic but comfortable shared bedroom and shared bathroom, separated by gender, and will have the opportunity to meet and socialize with other like-minded people from around the world.
+Volunteers are provided with a basic but comfortable shared bedroom and shared bathroom, separated by gender.
 Linen is provided for volunteers but WiFi is not currently available at the house (there is an internet cafe close by but most volunteers simply purchase a local sim card for their smart phone in order to access the internet).
 As with most parts of Africa, laundry facilities are basic (hand-washing) but this can be done for guests by the onsite cleaner, for a small fee.

 Volunteers are provided with breakfast, lunch and dinner at the Volunteer House daily.
 All meals are prepared by an in-house cook (house mama) and for those volunteers who wish to learn how to prepare some wonderful Ghanaian dishes, they are always welcome to join her in the kitchen or even in going to the market together to purchase food for the meals.

 It is important to remember that the living conditions in Ghana are very different from home.
 Most homes have running water, but hot running water is still uncommon in some areas and bathing is performed using a bucket of water that has been heated (when necessary) from the kitchen kettle.
 There is a nearby beach resort where volunteers can utilize clean and modern western-style showers for a small fee, and it is common for volunteers to make this short trip once or twice a week.
 Although the accommodation is basic, this is part of the challenge and experience of volunteering in a developing country.
 With a little patience, and a flexible attitude, you will quickly get used to your new surroundings.